dcac/dcac.github.io/_posts/reviews/2013-08-02-the-to-do-list.md

 position: Lead Singer of 2 Live Crew
 addressee: Luther Campbell
 layout: review
+categories:
-categories: reviews
+- reviews
+- netflix
 title: "The To-Do List"
 comments: true
 tags: [2 live crew, aubrey plaza, comedy, luther campbell, me so horny, sex, teen, to-do list, Uncategorized]
 ---
 I have a problem, Luther.
 I feel like I'm unqualified to provide a fair perspective on the new high school sex-comedy _The To-Do List. _Not because I don't possess the necessary analytical faculties ([clearly I don't][1]), and not because the thematic complexities of the film resist easy interpretation--it's because I'm a dude, and how can a dude like me comment on the authenticity of a film that, even in its broadest, most absurd moments, seems to be revealing something heretofore unspoken about the sexual attitudes of teenage girls.

-   [1]: /letters/author/jyoung
+   [1]: /content/author/jyoung

 If there's anyone who knows something about the murky intersection of identity politics and sexual expression, it's you.
 So let me ask you, Uncle Luke: am I allowed to say that _The To-Do List_ is a mediocre flick?
 Or should I acknowledge that maybe I'm missing something.

 No, no. It's not that the film is built to appeal to an (assumed) female sensibility in the way that, say, _Pacific Rim_ is built to appeal to the (assumed) sensibilities of a pubescent Japanese male.
 It's trickier than that.
 As rote and formulaic as_ The To-Do List_ often feels, there is, in that roteness and formula, a vague sense of something subversive happening.
 The premise and plot are the stuff of modern myth: high school senior, anxious about post-adolescence, makes conscious decision to gain multitudinous sexual experience in the summer before college.
 Except here that senior is a girl, a neurotic perfectionist played by Aubrey Plaza, who offsets her usual [deadpan, zero-sum allure][2] with a bit of cute and clownish bluster.
 And so it goes: she stalks a group of pervy boys and allows herself to be finger-blasted, dry-humped, and cunnilingized before eventually getting her chance with the chiseled, gold-skinned head lifeguard--only to realize that maybe sex isn't as important as she thought.
 So on, so forth.

-   [2]: /letters/2013/3/13/safety-not-guaranteed.html
+   [2]: /content/2013/3/13/safety-not-guaranteed.html

 That hint of subversion comes, I suppose, from the fact that we're getting a girl's-eye view of the post-grad sexathalon that has been a rite of passage for movieland teenagers since the early 80s.
 Indeed, first-time writer and director Maggie Carey (to whom I am crediting, maybe mistakenly, a significant measure of authorial intent) seems eager to subsume the common elements of the modern gross-out comedy: the awkward nudity, the spilling (in this case, spitting) of bodily fluids.
 But I don't want to categorize her film as some sort of girl's version of _Superbad_ because, frankly, it's not quite as funny, or self-immolating, or clever as _Superbad_.
 But I understand, too, that much of what I find funny and self-immolating and clever about _Superbad_ - in particular the way that the film slowly, surreptitiously evolves into a panegyric about male friendship - is rooted in how much of the detail I find familiar, how much I identify with the characters and their universal (to me) struggle.
 There are probably a lot of details in _The To-Do List_ that will very feel familiar to many female viewers.
 Probably.
 Maybe.